ugeneunipro/docs/content/workflow-designer/workflow-samples/custom-elements/linkdata-fetch.md

 weight: 400
 ---

 # LinkData Fetch

-This workflow fetches sequence from LinkData by specified work ID, filename, subject ID, property ID and writes result in file in FASTA format.
+This workflow fetches a sequence from LinkData using the specified work ID, filename, subject ID, and property ID, and writes the result into a file in FASTA format.

-How to Use This Sample
+## How to Use This Sample

-If you haven't used the workflow samples in UGENE before, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.
+If you haven't used the workflow samples in UGENE before, refer to the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ##### Workflow Sample Location